EdiFabric/EDIFACT.NET/README.md

 Go to https://support.edifabric.com/hc/en-us/articles/360000280532-Trial-EdiFabric-Examples for the web version of this README.

 ## 1. Overview
+EdiFabric is a software development kit for .NET Framework and .NET Core, which makes it straightforward to parse, generate, validate, acknowledge, split, customize, or in other words, to programmatically manipulate EDI files.
+It is written in C# and is distributed as a set of NuGet packages and C# files.

+It currently supports all message types for the X12 and EDIFACT EDI standards, the German automotive standard VDA, as well as custom formatted flat files (delimited, positional, or a mixture of both).

+> NOTE: EdiFabric does not provide any communication components (AS2 or SFTP, for example), has no dashboard or UI, and is not a full end-to-end EDI solution.
+The best option to get the gist of what EdiFabric is, and can do, is to play around with the trial and examples.

 The examples are organized into different projects in two logical categories: by product feature and by message type.

 ## 2. Requirements
 - Visual Studio, compatible with the supported .NET versions.